A Special Gift

 The old library had been housed in a strip-mall along U.S. 98.
 The new library, located at the Government Education Center off State Road 331, has 12,500 square feet which is significantly bigger than the old one.

 For Dugas, the donation to the library was one more step in building a better community.
-Besides the library, the foundation has made contributions to the Children's Advocacy Center in Niceville and the Sacred Heart Hospital on the Emerald Coast, which is under-construction.
+Besides the library, the foundation has made contributions to the Children's Advocacy Center in Niceville and the Sacred Heart Hospital on the Emerald Coast.

 She felt the addition of a library and the hospital reflected not only the area's growth but South Walton's shift toward a more permanent community.
 Her own family moved to South Walton in 1989 after many years of enjoying the beaches on vacation.